<< <%SKIN-STRTRANS-SYNTOC%> >>

 There are some special issues when configuring ACCOUNTS to send email through a Gmail address, because Google introduced what it considers to be a higher level of security for applications other than the most common email software (like Microsoft Outlook) to send and receive emails through Gmail.
 Although Google refers to such applications as "insecure", in fact ACCOUNTS and most others are still very secure, using encryption to protect your password and the email contents!
 (No other email service insists on such steps, or calls other programs like this "insecure".)

-If you try to configure using a Gmail address in Maintenance ⇒ Email Sending Configuration window, and the SMTP Server you set up there is "smtp.gmail.com" (the current correct one for Gmail), you will probably receive a large message box about there being a problem doing this, and offering you two main buttons for options: Grant Access for Less Secure Apps, and Authorize ACCOUNTS.
+If you try to configure using a Gmail address in the Maintenance ⇒ Email Sending Configuration window, and the SMTP Server you set up there is "smtp.gmail.com" (the current correct one for Gmail), you will probably receive a large message box about there being a problem doing this, and offering you an option to Grant Access for Less Secure Apps.

 Grant Access for Less Secure Apps

-If you click the "Turn on" radio button, it will immediately turn that on.
-Close that window (or minimize it) to return to ACCOUNTS, and then follow the prompts to try emailing again, and it should work.
+Back in ACCOUNTS after doing that, you can follow the prompts to try emailing again, and it should work.
 If it doesn't, please double-check that you have entered the correct Gmail password in the Password field in the configuration window (click "Make password visible, rather than stars" below that field, to make sure you can see it).